ai4os/ai4-docs/source/user/howto/rclone.rst

 Installing rclone
 -----------------

-All applications in the `DEEP Catalog <https://marketplace.deep-hybrid-datacloud.eu>`__ are packed in a Docker image and have `rclone <https://rclone.org/>`__ installed by default.
+All applications in the :doc:`AI4OS Dashboard<../overview/dashboard>` are packed in a Docker image and have `rclone <https://rclone.org/>`__ installed by default.
 If you want to create a Docker containing your own application, you should install rclone in the container to be able to access the data stored remotely.
-When developing an application with the :doc:`DEEP Modules Template <../overview/cookiecutter-template>`, the Dockerfile already includes installation of rclone.
+When developing an application with the :doc:`AI4OS Modules Template <../overview/cookiecutter-template>`, the Dockerfile already includes installation of rclone.

 To install rclone on a Docker container based on Ubuntu you should add the following code: